alfie-far/steady.zone/src/content/blog/a-man-the-size-of-the-world.md

 Favor, as though choosing upholstery.

+>“The idea that humans can reshape the world according to their wishes is a secular version of the Christian hope for salvation.”
+> --
+> -- <cite>Reference: John Gray</cite>

 Raw clips were beginning to leak online.
 Headlights in a strip of dark.
 Men running.
 One brief white wound in the frame.
 The verification desk marked the footage *disputed*, *unconfirmed*, *potentially misleading*.
 None of that was false.
 It was only the hour’s preferred arrangement of caution.
 Elsewhere, the market desk spoke of nerves.
 An advertiser asked for adjacency guidance on “high-attention geopolitical coverage.”
 Makeup sent down for more concealer.

 The room did not quicken or slow.
 It merely found the speed at which catastrophe becomes programming.